 TSA Pre✓® Locations at BWI Marshall Airport

-Concourse A Checkpoint – Allows passengers to access Concourses A, B and C. TSA Pre✓® line opens based on operational need.
-Checkpoint closes at 8pm.
+Concourse A Checkpoint – Opens at 4:00am.
+Allows passengers to access Concourses A, B and C. TSA Pre✓® opens based on operational need.
+Checkpoint closes at 8:00pm.

-Concourse B Checkpoint – Allows passengers to access Concourses A, B and C. TSA Pre✓® line and the Checkpoint itself both close at 9:45pm.
+Concourse B Checkpoint – Open 24 hours.
+Allows passengers to access Concourses A, B and C. TSA Pre✓® closes at 9:00pm.

-Concourse C Checkpoint - Allows passengers to access Concourses A, B and C. TSA Pre✓® line opens based on operational need.
-Checkpoint closes at the time of day's last departure.
+Concourse C Checkpoint – Opens at 4:00am.
+Allows passengers to access Concourses A, B and C. TSA Pre✓® line opens based on operational need.
+Checkpoint closes at 8:00pm.

-Concourse D/E Checkpoint – Allows passengers to access Concourse D and E. TSA Pre✓® line closes at 9pm.
-Checkpoint closes at the time of day's last departure.
+Concourse D/E Checkpoint – Open 24 hours.
+Allows passengers to access Concourse D and E. TSA Pre✓® line closes at 9pm.

 TSA Pre✓® for Active-Duty Military